City crews and KDOT prepare for refreezing roadways

 WICHITA, Kan.
-(KSNW) – The snow is done falling across the Wichita metro but city crews are now gearing up for another battle.
-Tonight’s cold temperatures means some of the roads, even in the metro, may be a problem due to refreezing.
+(KSNW) – The snow is done falling across the Wichita metro, but city crews are now gearing up for another battle.
+The cold temperatures means some of the roads, even in the metro, may be a problem due to refreezing.

-“The challenge tonight is to minimize as much of the refreezing that liquid precipitation as possible,” said Ben Nelson, Wichita Public Works and Utilities.
+“The challenge tonight is to minimize as much of the refreezing that liquid precipitation as possible,” said Ben Nelson, Wichita Public Works & Utilities.

 The city said it will continue to deploy 60 snow trucks working 12-hour shifts to spot treat the roadways.